UMM-CSci-3601/intro-to-git/README.md

 ./gradlew run
 ```

+:mask: This may spend a little time downloading dependencies; how long this takes
+will depend on the configuration of your computer, your networking speed, etc.
-This will run our program, which should generate output that looks something like
+It will eventually run our program, which should generate output that
+looks something like

 ```text
 > Task :run